Making your perfect Android, iOS or web app may seem to be a tricky and confusing adventure.

 Behavioral patterns will help you target better.
 Questions like, what websites do your users regularly visit, are they willing to download and install apps, etc. Gathering all such data will help you define the potential user persona.

 After all, research is done about the potential user and what needs are there to get fulfilled.
 You need to focus on the concept.
 The way we use a concept in here is to answer, can we monetize by charging for use or by ads inside the app?

 The shareability of the app can also be a key factor.
 Can you make a fun and good-looking app that features content friends can share with each other?
 Can you award users for sharing your content?

 An idea gets shape | Prototyping

-At this step of the development process, you are drawing the structure and looks on a paper.
+At this step of the development process, you are drawing the structure and looks on paper.
 You may use free tools to create a wireframe where you roughly define the navigation inside the app.

 Walking the walk | Development options

 After a successful wireframe design of the mobile app, you are starting to figure out how to finalize the project.
 Basically, there are three options to go about.